-5 Hugelkultur Variations and What You Need to Know
+5 Hugelkultur Variations & What You Need to Know

 Hugelkultur beds are a fantastic way to grow food using little to no irrigation by working with nature.
 Plus, these beds are really fairly straightforward—they’re just soil and buried wood, after all.

 Well… it turns out there are a lot of different ideas on what constitutes a hugelkultur bed or how to build it, and people can be very opinionated about which is the “right” way to do it.
 This post takes all the different hugelkultur variations and breaks them into 5 general types, so that you can find the type that fits your needs.

 5 Hugelkultur Variations

 For each hugelkultur variation, we’ll go over a brief description of the variation and its pros and cons.

 All hugelkultur beds bring a number of advantages to your garden, creating rich soil, reducing watering needs, and providing habitat for beneficial fungi.